open-horizon/anax/docs/cluster_install.md

 ## <a id="storageclass_attribute"></a>StorageClass attribute
 {: #storageclass_attribute}

 A PersistentVolumeClaim will be created during the agent install process.
 It will be used by agent to store data for agent and cronjob.
-The storageclass will need to satisfy the following requirements:
+The storageclass must satisfy the following requirements:

 - supports both read and write
 - can be made available immediately